mvaganov/CmdLineAsteroids/notes.md

 here is a basic interactive loop, where we can play with the circle values

-this is already turning into a game engine. a game engine has 4 main regions: initializationm, draw, input, and update
+this is already turning into a game engine. a game engine has 4 main regions: initializationm, draw, input, and update. each single iteration through the loop is a gameloop frame.

 `scene`
 ```